10 Symptoms of Alzheimer's Disease

 5. Confusion About Times and Places

-Not being able to find the workplace, a regularly visited market, or a mosque, mixing up the rooms in the house, the time of day, and the days and months.
+Being unable to find the workplace, a regularly visited store, or a mosque, mixing up rooms in the house, or confusing what time of day it is, days, and months.

-6. Putting Items in Wrong Places and Forgetting This, Blaming Others
+6. Putting Items in Wrong Places and Blaming Others

 7. Avoiding Activities That Were Always Done, Becoming Inactive